 Control Method

 The Switch comes with two Joy-Con wireless controllers that can serve up to 20 hours of gameplay, depending on usage.
-You can detach these controllers, which works fantastic when playing games on your TV.
-Some games only require one controller too.
+You can detach these controllers, which work fantastic when playing games on your TV.
+Some games only require one controller, too.

 The Steam Deck doesn’t have detached controllers.
 However, you can plug or link up a Bluetooth keyboard, mouse, or controller for more flexibility.